elixir-crawly/crawly/documentation/basic_concepts.md

  to prepare first requests on `init()`.
 Which might be useful if, for example, you want to pass a session cookie to the starting request.
 Note: `start_requests` are processed before start_urls.
+ ** This callback is going to be deprecated in favour of init/1.
+For now the backwords compatibility is kept with a help of macro which always generates `init/1`.

+`init(options)` same as `init/0` but also takes options (which can be passed from the engine during the spider start).

 `base_url()` - defines a base_url of the given Spider.
 This function is used in order to filter out all requests which are going outside of the crawled website.